awsdocs/aws-m2-user-guide/doc_source/tutorial-ba-developer.md

 1. In **Import Maven Projects**, provide the location of the extracted files and choose **Finish**\.

    Eclipse will immediately start downloading required Maven dependencies and building the project\.

    You can safely ignore the following popup, because Maven will download a local copy of node\.js to build the Angular \(\*\-web\) part of the project:
 ![\[Warning message about missing node.js.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/ba-eclipse-node-warning.png)

    Wait until the end of the build, which you can follow in the **Progress** View\.

+1. In Eclipse, right\-click the project and choose **Run as**, and then choose **Maven install**\.
+The `war` file is created under `PlanetsDemoPom/PlanetsDemo-web/target/PlanetsDemo-web-1.0.0.war` after the Maven installation succeeds\.

 ## Step 6: Configure a Tomcat server<a name="tutorial-ba-developer-config-tomcat"></a>